christabor/flask_extras/README.md

 ## Overall setup

---Since the nature of macros and filters makes it harder to import as a standard package, the best way to use this project is as a git submodule.
+~~Since the nature of macros and filters makes it harder to import as a standard package, the best way to use this project is as a git submodule.
 This can be done easily, just use `git submodule add https://github.com/christabor/flask_extras.git` inside your current git project.
-This allows easy updates.--
+This allows easy updates.~~

 This project has been converted a proper python package.
 You can use it easily in the same way as before, but without the headache of submodules.